[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2020 | Platforms: PS 4/5, Xbox One, Xbox Series X/S, Microsoft Windows, Nintendo Switch, Google Stadia

 Everyone’s favorite Super Saiyan is back, and he is bringing the heat to Sony’s console.
 This game lets you relive some of the most epic battles from the Dragon Ball Saga.
-Explore the dragon world like never before with the game’s open world which allows you to live the normal life, whatever that is for Saiyans.
-Apart from the titular hero, you also get to step into the shoes of some of the series’ prominent characters such as Vegeta, Gohan and Piccolo.
+Explore the dragon world like never before with the game’s open world, which allows you to live a normal life, whatever that is for Saiyans.
+Apart from the titular hero, you also get to step into the shoes of some of the series’ prominent characters such as Vegeta, Gohan, and Piccolo.

 Injustice 2